devopshobbies/k8s-virtualization/README.md

 > - var.host_disk_path
 >
 > - var.*_storage
+>

 ## Computing

 This terraform code is used to make the actual virtual machines.
 In this code you can find two modules:

 - **Physical_vm**

-  this module deploys a virtual machine with a copy of the OS core. it means you can work with it as a real and dedicated environment with full access to the core.
+- this module deploys a virtual machine with a copy of the OS core. it means you can work with it as a real and dedicated environment with full access to the core.
 - **Container_vm**

-  this module deploys a vm as a container managed by pod in kubernetes. it means that the instance is using the host resources as a shared pool of resources in a timely manner and there is no access to the core. you can specify the OS base image also.
-In this example we are using Focal Ubuntu 22.04.
-Pod will provide external ssh access manaing by kubernetes service listening to port 22 TCP/UDP.
+- this module deploys a VM as a container managed by a pod in Kubernetes. it means that the instance is using the host resources as a shared pool of resources promptly and there is no access to the core. you can specify the OS base image also.
+In this example, we are using Focal Ubuntu 22.04.
+Pod will provide external ssh access managed by the kubernetes service listening to port 22 TCP/UDP.

 ### Physical_vm